gaainf/tanktools/README.rst

 - extract dataframes by microtime (and another column)

-- group and analyze only specific data
+- group and analyze specific data like total/partial RPS, Avg.
+Request/Response time